-The JPA providersdoes not explicitly provide auditing, but we can achieve the auditing using lifecycle events.
+The JPA providers do not explicitly provide auditing, but we can achieve the auditing using lifecycle events.

-JPA will provides @PrePersist, @PreUpdate and @PreRemove annotation for before transaction commits, and @PostPersist, @PostUpdate, @PostRemove annotations for after transaction commits.
+JPA will provide @PrePersist, @PreUpdate and @PreRemove annotation for before transaction commits, and @PostPersist, @PostUpdate, @PostRemove annotations for after transaction commits.

-If we want to query for entity revision using JPA, we need to create audited entities also, need to implement all CRUD operation for it.
+If we want to query for entity revision using JPA, we need to create audited entities also, need to implement all CRUD operations for it.

 Database Auditing using Spring framework Envers:

 If we use Spring Data JPA, it will provide an event listener for all operations, also it introduces one Repository implementation RevisionRepository interface for querying the Audited data.